Autism Friendly Libraries

 Full press release

-With thanks to our partners Dimensions who worked so hard to create the film and supporting documents; Arts Council England for making funding available; to Essex Libraries and Coventry Libraries for providing film venues; to all library services who shared their good practice with us; to the Society of Chief Librarians for their support and to the four young people and their families for giving us their time and sharing their thoughts.
+With thanks to our partners Dimensions who worked so hard to create the film and supporting documents; Arts Council England for making funding available; to Essex Libraries and Coventry Libraries for providing film venues; to all library services who shared their good practice with us; to Libraries Connected for their support and to the four young people and their families for giving us their time and sharing their thoughts.

 Dimensions website